ThinkingBeyond/BeyondQuantum-2026/Amariah Brathwaite and Cristian Echeverri Valencia and Dakshan Balaramesh/README.md

 ## Method and Implemetation
 This project heavily relies on oracles.
 These are functions that are embedded into a quantum circuit that perform the transformation $$|x\rangle |y\rangle \rightarrow |x\rangle |y\rangle &oplus; f(x)\rangle$$

+For this project we implemented oracles for both constant functions (all inputs have the same output) and balanced functions (half the inputs result in 0 and the other half result 1)

+To implement these oracle, these steps were taken:
+1. The qubits were set in a superposition of states using a Hadamard gate
+2.

 ## Your next subsection

 Continue working through the points listed above with the help of sensibly named subsections.